mzmine/mzmine_documentation/docs/contribute_docu_template.md

 Provide here a concise description of the module functioning principles and usage.
 If possible, briefly describe the algorithm(s) employed by the module.
 If a detailed description of the algorithm functioning is needed, provide it in the [Algorithm](contribute_docu_template.md#algorithm) section).
 Please cite relevant references in this section using the following box:

+# Recommended citations
 !!! info

-    **Recommended citations**
-    When using MZmine 3 for your work, please consider citing:
+    When using MZmine 3 for your work, please consider citing:<br>
     Schmid R., Heuckeroth S., Korf A., et al. Integrative analysis of multimodal mass spectrometry data in MZmine 3, In Review (2023)

-    When using this modules, please consider citing the corresponding publication(s):
+    When using this modules, please consider citing the corresponding publication(s):<br>
     Schmid, R., Petras, D., Nothias, LF. et al. Ion identity molecular networking for mass spectrometry-based metabolomics in the GNPS environment.
 Nat Commun 12, 3832 (2021). https://doi.org/10.1038/s41467-021-23953-9

 ---